Blue Raven Solar vs. Go Solar Group Review

 Blue Raven Solar’s Referral Program

 Blue Raven Solar pays customers $250 per person for referrals who decide to install solar with them.
-Because the referral needs to purchase solar, it’s important to talk to them beforehand, gauge their interest, and only give the referral after they agree to talk to the solar company.
+The referral needs to purchase solar for you to receive the incentive.

 Go Solar Group’s Referral Program